mageshmcc/kubedescriptors/README.md

 # KubeDescriptors
 Installing/Managing YML Descriptors/Docker-compose file on K8S Cluster

-KubeDescriptors is a Python(2.7) wrapper to install yml descriptors/docker-compose file on a Kubernetes Cluster using the combination of Kubernetes APIs and kubectl commands
+KubeDescriptors is a Python(2.7) wrapper, which automagically install yml descriptors/docker-compose file/s as microservices on a Kubernetes Cluster using the combination of Kubernetes APIs and kubectl commands

 ## Prerequisites